nemediano/canalREH/docs/biblio.md

 1. Introducción (Bienvenido a la era hiboria)
 1. Las Crónicas Nemedias
 1. Cimeria (poema)
-1. La hija del gigante de hielo (The Frost Giant's Daughter, Gods of the North or The Frost King's Daughter)
+1. La hija del gigante de hielo (The Frost Giant’s Daughter a.k.a.
+Gods of the North)
 1. El dios del cuenco (The God in the Bowl)
 1. Hatajo de rufianes (Rogues in the House)
 1. La Reina de la Costa Negra (Queen of the Black Coast)
 1. El valle de las mujeres perdidas (The Vale of Lost Women)
 1. La torre del elefante (The Tower of the Elephant)
 1. Natohk el velado (Black Colossus)
-1. Sombras a la luz de la luna (Iron Shadows in the Moon or Shadows in the Moonlight)
+1. Sombras a la luz de la luna (Iron Shadows in the Moon a.k.a.
+Shadows in the Moonlight)
 1. Nacerá una bruja (A Witch Shall be Born)
-1. Sombras sobre Zamboula (Shadows in Zamboula or The Man-Eaters of Zamboula)
+1. Sombras sobre Zamboula (Shadows in Zamboula a.k.a The Man-Eaters of Zamboula)
-1. Xuthal del crepúsculo (Xuthal of the Dusk or The Slithering Shadow)
+1. Xuthal del crepúsculo (Xuthal of the Dusk a.k.a The Slithering Shadow)
 1. El diablo de hierro (The Devil in Iron)
 1. El pueblo del círculo negro (The People of the Black Circle)
-1. El extranjero negro (The Black Stranger, also Swords of the Red Brotherhood also The Treasure of Tranicos)
+1. El extranjero negro (The Black Stranger, a.k.a Swords of the Red Brotherhood a.k.a The Treasure of Tranicos)
 1. El estanque del negro (The Pool of the Black One)
 1. Clavos rojos (Red Nails)
-1. Las joyas de Gwahlur (Jewels of Gwahlur or The Snout in the Dark)
+1. Las joyas de Gwahlur (Jewels of Gwahlur a.k.a The Servants of Bit-Yakin)
 1. Más allá del Río Negro (Beyond the Black River)
 1. El fénix en la espada (The Phoenix on the Sword)
 1. La ciudadela escarlata (The Scarlet Citadel)
-1. La hora del dragón (The Hour of the Dragon or Conan the Conqueror)
+1. La hora del dragón (The Hour of the Dragon a.k.a Conan the Conqueror)

 ### El Señor de Samarcanda y otros relatos históricos